2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Thailand, Laos, Cambodia, Vietnam Itinerary

-With 4 weeks, adding Thailand to the overall trip plan can also be done without too much hassle.
-In fact, from Luang Prabang, travelers can take the Slow Boat on the Mekong to northern Thailand (we did this trip in the reverse from Chiang Rai to Luang Prabang…and it was awesome!).
+With 4 weeks, adding Thailand can be done without too much hassle.
+From Luang Prabang, travelers can take the Slow Boat on the Mekong to northern Thailand.
+We did this trip in the reverse from Chiang Rai to Luang Prabang and it was awesome!

-Visitors who have 6 weeks in Southeast Asia can plan a Vietnam, Cambodia, Lao, Thailand Tour using our guides.
-Simply follow our 2-week outline for Vietnam, our 1-Week Cambodia Itinerary, our guide of Things To do in Luang Prabang (5 days), our tips for the Slow Boat on the Mekong and our complete 2 Weeks in Thailand Itinerary.
+Visitors who have 6 weeks in Southeast Asia can plan a Vietnam, Cambodia, Laos, Thailand Tour using our guides.
+Start by following our 2-week outline for Vietnam and 1-Week Cambodia Itinerary.
+Then head to Luang Prabang (5 days), hop the Mekong Slow Boat (2 days) and complete our 2 Weeks in Thailand Itinerary!

 Vietnam Trip Cost